guardian/fastly-api-client/README.markdown

     client.purge(url, handler = myHandler)

-This client uses the [HTTP Asyc Client](https://github.com/AsyncHttpClient/async-http-client), have a look there for examples on creating handlers/configuring the client config.
+This client uses the [HTTP Async Client](https://github.com/AsyncHttpClient/async-http-client), have a look there for examples on creating handlers/configuring the client config.

 Examples
 ========